bunbuntoo/bunbuntoo.github.io/_pages/profiles.md

 ---
 layout: profiles
-permalink: /people/
+permalink: /bunnies/
-title: people
+title: Meet the Bunnies
 description: members of the lab or group
-nav: true
+nav: false
 nav_order: 7

 profiles: